sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Helper methods for your Actions is a matter of taste.
 Instantiating them directly in the domain object ctor (see below) would
 // work just as well (that's the only place this method is likely to be called).
 I find its nice and readable this way, though.
-// The important thing is the instances passed to the Domain ctor refer to variables and constants as appropriate.
+// The important thing is that the Action instances passed to the Domain ctor refer to variables and constants as appropriate.
 Action Move(Term block, Term from, Term toBlock) => new Action(
     identifier: nameof(Move),
     precondition: new(